Ksonar262/RFID/README.md

 ## Project Overview

-This project aims to optimize the placement of RFID antennas in a warehouse environment using Particle Swarm Optimization (PSO).
+This project aims to optimize the placement of RFID antennas in indoor environment using Particle Swarm Optimization (PSO) and can be used as a proof of concept.
 The goal is to maximize the coverage area while minimizing interference between antennas.
 The project uses a simulation of signal propagation and considers wall reflections and critical zones for more accurate results.
-It is an application of optimization techniques in real-world scenarios like asset tracking in a warehouse setting.
+It is an application of optimization techniques in real-world scenarios like asset tracking in a hospital setting.

 ## Key Features
-- **RFID Antenna Placement**: Optimizes the placement of RFID antennas to achieve maximum coverage in a warehouse layout.
+- **RFID Antenna Placement**: Optimizes the placement of RFID antennas to achieve maximum coverage in a layout.
 - **Signal Propagation**: The algorithm simulates signal decay and wall reflections to estimate coverage.
 - **Critical Zone Adjustment**: Special adjustments are made for narrow or critical zones that require more coverage.
 - **Repulsion Penalty**: The PSO algorithm penalizes placements that are too close to avoid interference between antennas.